queria/qsrun/README.rst

 Requirements
 -------------------
-Most of them is probably already installed in your linux distribution.
+Most of them are probably already installed in your linux distribution.
 Rest can be (*maybe?*) installed using package manager (aptitude/emerge/pacman...).

 * Python_ (~2.6)
 * Working DBus_
 * Qt_
-* dbus_python_
+* dbus-python_
 * PySide_

 Usage